First day drop off for Kindergarten and Years 1, 2 and 7

 - they are currently unwell.

-In accordance with advice from NSW Health, parents and carers are reminded NOT to send children to school if they are unwell, even if they have the mildest flu-like symptoms.
-Schools will make arrangements for students who present as unwell or have flu-like symptoms to be sent home.
+Advice from NSW Health is that parents and carers are should not send children to school if they are unwell, even if they have the mildest flu-like symptoms.
+Schools will make arrangements for students who are unwell or have flu-like symptoms to be sent home.

-NSW Health have requested that schools encourage anyone who is unwell or has even mild flu-like symptoms, to arrange to be tested through their local medical practitioner or one of the COVID-19 clinics.
+Anyone who is unwell or has even mild flu-like symptoms should have a COVID test through their local medical practitioner or one of the COVID-19 clinics.

 Students and staff with flu-like symptoms will need to provide a copy of a negative COVID-19 test result before being permitted to return to school.

-Students who are residing with a family member in one of the categories identified as being at increased risk, should attend school unless a medical practitioner advises otherwise.
+Students who live with a family member in one of the categories identified as being at increased risk, should attend school unless a medical practitioner advises otherwise.
 The parent or carer should provide written confirmation from the treating health professional that the student is unable to attend school.

 How physical distancing is being managed at school

-Physical distancing of students in schools is not required under the AHPPC guidelines.
+- Physical distancing of students in schools is not required under the Australian Health Protection Principal Committee (AHPPC) guidelines.

-All teachers, support staff and parents must maintain physical distance from each other (1.5m).
+- All teachers, support staff and parents must maintain 1.5 metres physical distance from each other.

 Notification of confirmed cases at your child's school